profsmith89/ctps/_sources/chap06.md

 While we can see that the bunch of numbers saved in `cosmo.jpg` and then displayed as an image contains a dog, can the computer recognize that there's a dog in this sea of numbers?
 Short answer, yes, with the help of machine learning (ML), which we will discuss in Chapter 17.
 If you have a phone that unlocks with facial recognition, you're already using this technology in your daily life.
 For now, we can get an idea of how this works, and importantly learn that the work going on in the bowels of our computers is really nothing more than math on numbers.

-To work with images, we are going to use a very handy library called `PIL`, [the Python Imaging Library](https://pillow.readthedocs.io/en/stable/handbook/overview.html).
+To work with images, we are going to use a very handy library called PIL, [the Python Imaging Library](https://pillow.readthedocs.io/en/stable/handbook/overview.html).
 This library includes support for a wide range of file formats, including JPEG, and it allows us to write only a few lines of code to perform an extensive set of image processing tasks.

 For example, similar to what we did when we read the text files containing the story of *The Cat In Hat*, we will use the `Image.open` method to read the image data into an `Image` object, which I've named `im` in `edges.py`.
 After processing this image, our scripts will write out the new image to a file called `out.png` using the `Image.save` method.
-Feel free to change the filename and file extension; the extension tells the PIL library in which format to write.
+Feel free to change the filename and file extension; the extension tells the PIL in which format to write.
 To see the resulting image, simply open the saved file as you would with any image file (e.g., double-click the file).

 ```{code-block} python
 ---